Dict runs on macOS, Linux, and Windows. We said we would, and then we actually did it.

-Expand beyond English and Portuguese.
-Spanish, French, German, Italian, and more.
+Right now it is English and Portuguese.
+Whisper speaks plenty more, so Spanish, French, German, and friends are next.
 Auto-detection would be nice too.

 Automatically adjust LLM correction style based on the active app.
 Casual in Slack, formal in Mail, code-aware in VS Code.